 User guide

 The data cubes can be used to explore a range of clinical data related to hospital separations.
-This document will provide some tips on how to utilise the data cubes generally and how to deal with the different formats in which the cubes are provided.

-The excel data cube workbooks consist of two sheets:
+The Excel data cube workbooks consist of two sheets:

 • DRG Counts Data contains separation statistics by DRG by age group by sex by same-day status.